Rural American history

+A lineworker installing power lines in Alabama, 1935.
+Rural electrification, as part of Franklin D. Roosevelt's New Deal, gave many rural American homes electricity for the first time.

 Rural American history is the history from colonial times to the present of rural American society, economy, and politics.
 According to Robert P. Swierenga, "Rural history centers on the lifestyle and activities of farmers and their family patterns, farming practices, social structures, political ties, and community institutions."